 - Sewer backup

 It’s ideal to speak with an experienced insurance broker about your project.
-Many insurance brokers will see areas where coverage is lacking.
-An insurance broker will evaluate the project from the location to type of transit used to move materials and give you a tailored policy based on all contributing factors.
+An effective insurance broker will evaluate each detail of the project, from the location to the type of transit used to move materials, then give you a tailored policy based on all contributing factors.

 Determine The Scope Of Your Project

 If you want to save time and money with your construction project, define the size of the building and your general plan for the project.
 You’ll need to ask questions and do your homework to know how much it will cost to build a house.
 Giving your project shape and definition will help you know what you need to cover through your builder’s risk insurance policy.